Learn why the ongoing monitoring of these reputation management-related metrics is an opportunity which should not be overlooked. But often is.

 In our experience, 20% of review invites turn into reviews.
 If you’re hoping to get 50 reviews a month, you will need to ask about 250 people.
 Track how many review requests you are sending per week and month to keep up with your objectives.

-Of course, your conversation rates may not match up with the data.
+Of course, your conversation rates may not match up with the ideal reputation management metrics.
 Falling short isn’t the end of the world, it just means you need to allocate further energy to asking customers for reviews or find a more efficient method.
 Monitoring your review conversion rate - how many review requests result in posted reviews - is how you will determine if changes are needed.

 You might be thinking to yourself, that’s a lot to keep track of.
 Luckily, there are automated options for monitoring your metrics.
 Widewail clients receive a monthly report that details all of the numbers mentioned above.